Jkestrel/vscode_landing-page/README.md

+# VSCode landing page

-creating vscode landing pages using html and css only
+Making VSCode landing page using HTML and CSS only.